Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Concluding remarks

 In this second part of our two-part paper, we introduced a positivity-preserving, entropy-bounded, multidimensional DG methodology for the chemically reacting, compressible Euler equations, extending the one-dimensional version presented in Part I~\citep{Chi22}.
 Compared to current multidimensional positivity-preserving and/or entropy-bounded DG schemes in the literature, restrictions on the quadrature rules, numerical flux function, polynomial order of the geometric approximation, and physical modeling are relaxed.
 In particular, the formulation is compatible with arbitrary, curved elements, any invariant-region-preserving flux, and mixtures of thermally perfect gases.
 A simple linear-scaling limiter enforces nonnegative species concentrations, positive density, positive pressure, and bounded entropy.
 Artificial viscosity aids in suppressing small-scale instabilities not eliminated by the linear scaling.
 We discussed how to maintain compatibility with the strategies introduced in~\citep{Joh20_2} to maintain pressure equilibrium and avoid generating spurious pressure oscillations.

-The formulation was applied to complex moving detonation waves in two and three dimensions.
+We first applied the formulation to the two-dimensional advection of a thermal bubble.
+Pressure and velocity equilibrium were shown to be maintained across various polynomial orders on curved grids.
+The formulation was then applied to complex moving detonation waves in two and three dimensions.
 In the two-dimensional case, a variety of mesh sizes and polynomial orders was considered.
 In~\citep{Joh20_2}, a linear polynomial approximation of the solution and a very fine mesh were required to obtain a stable solution.
 With the developed formulation, we achieved robust and accurate solutions using high-order polynomials and a relatively coarse mesh.
 Increasing the polynomial order resulted in sharper predictions of the rich flow topology.
 Mass, total energy, and atomic elements were shown to be conserved.
 An important finding is that the entropy limiter was crucial for the coarser two-dimensional detonation problems; without it (i.e., only the positivity-preserving limiter was applied), the nonlinear solver during the reaction step can slow down substantially or even stall, due to the large undershoots in temperature.
 In the three-dimensional detonation test case, we demonstrated that our methodology can compute accurate and robust solutions to large-scale reacting-flow problems.
 Future work will entail the simulation of larger-scale detonation applications involving more complex geometries.